GlassPass Tax Guide for Sellers

 How & When to Verify your Tax ID

-When you reach the threshold of $600 in payouts, you will automatically be prompted to provide your Tax ID to receive your next payout.
-You only need to provide your Tax ID if you’ve received over $600 from GlassPass in the 2023 calendar year.
+When you reach a threshold of $600 in payouts, you will automatically be prompted to provide your Tax ID to receive your next payout via Dots.
+You only need to provide your Tax ID once, if you’ve received over $600 from GlassPass in the 2025 calendar year.
 At the end of the year, GlassPass will verify your Tax ID.
 If your details can't be verified, you'll need to provide a Form W-9.
 If this is the case, we'll let you know what you need to do.

 TIP: When filing your tax return with the IRS, please ensure that your first and last name saved to your GlassPass account is the same name associated with your Tax ID.
 If you’re a business, please enter the legal business name.